mui/mui-x/docs/data/date-pickers/accessibility/accessibility.md

 # Accessibility

-<p class="description">Learn how the Date and Time Pickers implements accessibility features and guidelines, including keyboard navigation that follows international standards.</p>
+<p class="description">Learn how the Date and Time Pickers implement accessibility features and guidelines, including keyboard navigation that follows international standards.</p>

 ## Guidelines